-Dynamic Force Employment exercise continues in the Philippines
+Dynamic Force Employment Exercise continues in the Philippines

 |0

-This work, Dynamic Force Employment exercise continues in the Philippines [Image 18 of 18], by SSgt Ashley Mikaio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dynamic Force Employment Exercise continues in the Philippines [Image 8 of 8], by SSgt Christopher Tam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.